 - a state of beauty, awe & wonder

 Alicia Gonzalez (aka Clownzalez) is... a practicing clown and bouffon.
-She is also a director-performance maker specialising in physical comedy and ensemble improvised idiot theatre, film and education.
+She is also a dedicated actor and teaching-artist specialising in clowning and the creation of original and physically-told narratives.
 She utilises physical training as central to the actor and clown.

 Her area of research is focused on the poetry and the metaphors that traverse and express out of the clown to help us reach an absurd profundity, a deeper understanding of the human condition, of the universal that goes beyond the personal.
-She has lectured and taught clown at Laugh Masters Academy including a long list of other amazing and reputable art centres, academies and theatres across NSW.
+She teaches movement for actors and clowning at Laugh Masters Academy and a long list of other amazing and reputable art centres, academies and theatres across NSW.

 She trained in movement and clown in Paris, France, at Lecoq with the likes of funny man Jos Houben, also studied clown with the hilarious Virginia Scott in NYC, and Eric De Bont in Spain.
 When she’s not trying to find absurdity in the everyday idiosyncratic human condition, she enjoys drinking turmeric lattes (seriously. she drinks them everyday).